Updated: July 2022

 So why these particular vitamins?

 Vitamin D has been shown to reduce the number and severity of upper respiratory tract infections which are primarily viral in origin.
 Vitamin D minimizes the cytokine flare that occurs with COVID.
-This cytokine flare damages several biologic processes that leads to a rapid downward spiral many times leading to death.
+This cytokine flare damages several biologic processes that lead to a rapid downward spiral many times leading to death.
 Studies show the benefit of vitamin D in COVID-19 patients: by preventing multi-organ damage, controlling the cytokine storm, and controlling inflammation.

 Vitamin C is a potent antioxidant also shown to be effective in minimizing symptoms of COVID 19.
 When it comes to COVID-19, vitamin C has been shown to shorten hospital stays, duration of mechanical ventilation, and reduction in mortality from sepsis.